rosecodez/Battleship/Readme.md

 #### Improvements needed

 - add a delay between player and ai move to make sure a move is not skipped

-- remove "[object object]" writing at ai table so player where the ship is / just change mouse style over might be more simple
+- remove "[object object]" writing at ai table so player where the ship is / just change mouse style ✅

 ![alt text](image-7.png)

 - change blue color for miss since dark writing is not very readable on a dark blue font

+- create reset button

 - enhance the ui with animations, transitions, visual feedback for hits, misses